 - Different types of Phosphates

 With all we have learned about stabilizer (cyanuric acid, or CYA), it is no surprise that we should keep it to a minimum in our water.
 Minimal CYA still has tremendous sunlight protection for chlorine.
 Over-stabilization, as we continue to learn, is an ever-increasing problem.
-Sanitation and oxidation are affected, as is testing water itself.
+Sanitization and oxidation are affected, as is testing water itself.
 With high levels of stabilizer (say, over 50 parts-per-million), maintaining a good chlorine residual becomes nearly impossible.
 For more about cyanuric acid, read some of our other articles: